solanav/rss2reMarkable/README.md

 $ go build -a github.com/juruen/rmapi

 ## Configuration
-* Add the RSS feed URLs in the feeds.txt file.

-* run rmapi and add your unique code:
+Add the RSS feed URLs in the feeds.txt file, and then run rmapi to add your unique code:

 $ ./rmapi

 ## Execute

+$ python rssFetcher.py